lookbook-hq/lookbook/README.md

 ## UI theming

-Lookbook now ships with a small set of pre-defined UI themes, which can be set using the `ui_theme` config option:
+Lookbook v1.0 ships with a small set of pre-defined UI themes, which can be set using the `ui_theme` config option:

 ```ruby
 # config/application.rb